skillsit-hu/ws2024-s17-kr-training-module-f/README.md

 - In the header, the numbers of the days are displayed.
 - After the header, each row of the calendar represents a room in the hotel, and each cell represents a possible assignment of a booking to that room for a day.
 - Each line starts with a room ID.
 The background color of the room ID should match the corresponding room type button's background color.
 - Day boxes with assigned booking should display the last three characters of the booking ID.
-Day boxes with assigned booking background color should be `#DDXDYD`, where `XY` are the last two digits of the booking ID.
-(E.g booking code: `B125`, background color code: `#DD2D5D`).
-Day boxes without assigned booking show `---` string.
+Day boxes with assigned booking background color should be `#DDXDYD`, where `XY` are the last two digits of the booking ID (e.g., booking code: `B125`, background color code: `#DD2D5D`).
+Day boxes without assigned booking show `---`.
 - Clicking on a day in the calendar header adjusts the view to center around the selected day.
   - Days 1-7: Show June 1-15.
   - Days 24-30: Show June 16-30.